JuanCarlosFL/jillionet/README.md

 Frontend Visual user interface

-Session 1
-Session 2 Make a simple graph
-Session 3
-Session 4
-Session 5
+Session 1 Main menu and simple price chart get of the HISTORICALDATA Session 2 Orderbook view and maket view
+Session 3 Open trades and history buy and sell button Session 4 Donus chart in IA BOT and Deposit and withdraw table Session 5 Slider in the ordes volume and button of order type (Market or limit)
 -----------------------------------------------------------------------------------------
 Session 6
 Session 7